Storage abstraction

 Scanner scanner = storage.scan(scan);

-You can omit the clustering key boundaries, or you can specify either a start boundary or an end boundary.
-If you don’t specify orderings, you get results ordered by clustering order you defined when creating the table.
+You can omit the clustering-key boundaries or specify either a start boundary or an end boundary.
+If you don't specify orderings, you will get results ordered by the clustering order that you defined when creating the table.

-Also, you can specify projections to choose which columns are returned, and limit to specify the number of records to return in Scan operations.
+In addition, you can specify projections to choose which columns are returned and use limit to specify the number of records to return in Scan operations.

 Handle Scanner objects